jetbrains-academy/javascript-course/Classes/private_protected_properties_methods/task.md

 Object-oriented programming has another advantage: it allows you to hide the specifics of method implementation.
 This allows the programmer to define an _interface_ – the expected way of interacting with objects of a class.
+In simple programs, this seems redundant, but in large projects, such solutions significantly improve the maintenance and prevent accidental misuse.

 Suppose we store the mileage of a car in some property.
 Now nothing prevents this field from being accidentally decreased or even taking a negative value, although by the logic of the class such a thing is impossible.